ekka007/ANSIBLE/README.md

 # ANSIBLE
 ansible installation
-DEpth understanding of ansible blogs..... make own ansible configuration file and hosts file
+DEpth understanding of ansible blogs..... make own ansible configuration file and hosts file.. if anisble home pasth shows none then make dir /etc/ansible/ansible.cgf if you have to connect with host nodes to master nodes then make modification inside master nodes by providing with host-ip so thet master can easily recognized to woker nodes without any errors